 Often, two contradictory truth claims will meet; logically, they can’t both be true.
 So, given the above example, how can we determine which group is in the right (or is at least more in the right than the other)?
 Apart from some way to ground a world-view in objective reality, we will struggle to answer such a question.
 We’re like sheep wandering around, looking for the right way to go, trying to convince the other sheep that we’re worth following.
 We think we can find the way ourselves when, in reality, we need a shepherd to guide us, an outside standard to ground us.

 So how do we get grounding?
-We must appeal to God, the ground of being, and find in him the bedrock of reality.
+We must appeal to God and find in him the bedrock of reality.
 His word is truth (John 17:17).
 He, as the creator of humanity and the designer of the world, knows how we ought to live and work in his world.
 He, the reigning Lord over eternity, is “the Alpha and the Omega,” the one “who is and who was and who is to come, the Almighty” (Revelation 1:8).
 He has revealed himself through the Scriptures and through Jesus Christ, and he dwells with his people through his Holy Spirit.
 He, the God who is, has made himself known to his creation and graciously invites us into relationship with him.